Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 The _de novo_ consensus sequence is provided in the FASTA format and is assembled entirely from the reads, using [Canu](https://github.com/marbl/canu), without utilising the reference file.

 This pipeline can only be run after running the Analysis pipeline, as it uses the generated files.
 It requires the reference Genbank files, the sequences in a single FASTA file, and a sheet specifying which samples we want to review.
 This sample sheet is the `results.csv` file from the Analysis run, with requested samples marked with `1` in the `Review_de_novo` column.
 (Other marker value can be set with the `--denovo_true` parameter.)
-There is also a `Review_consensus` column for specifying samples to be analysed using the _variant call consensus_ sequences, but as this is not recommended due to issues mentioned above.
+There is also a `Review_consensus` column for specifying samples to be analysed using the _variant call consensus_ sequences, but this is not recommended due to issues mentioned above.
 Optionally, an [assembly plan](/demo_assembly_plan.csv) can be specified, which lists which sequences we expect to be present for each reference sequence.
 This information is used in the report for an easier interpretation of results.

 The results are saved in the `results/dir3_review` directory.
 Please see the Appendix of the consensus review [PDF report](/results_example/dir3_review/n2_consensus_results/consensus_review.pdf), or the _de novo_ review [PDF report](/results_example/dir3_review/n5_de_novo_results/de_novo_review.pdf) for a description.